Richard H. Harris

-Richard Henry Harris, Jr. (August 22, 1918 - July 24, 1976) was a prominent civil rights leader and pharmacist.
+Richard Henry Harris, Jr. (August 22, 1918 – July 24, 1976) was a prominent civil rights leader and pharmacist.
 A personal friend, neighbor and collaborator of Dr Martin Luther King Jr. in Montgomery, Alabama, Harris was instrumental in three of the most seminal protests of the U.S. civil rights movement: the Freedom Riders, the Montgomery Bus Boycott and the Selma to Montgomery marches.
-Harris's home, best known as the famed “Richard Harris House”, was Montgomery, Alabama’s central command center and safe haven for beaten and bloodied Freedom Riders as they traveled to Jackson, Mississippi amidst physically violent racial rioters, National Guard protection, and Alabama segregationist authorities’ call for martial law.
+Harris's home, best known as the famed "Richard Harris House", was Montgomery's central command center and safe haven for beaten and bloodied Freedom Riders as they traveled to Jackson, Mississippi, amidst physically violent racial rioters, National Guard protection, and Alabama segregationist authorities’ call for martial law.

 In 2018, the World Monuments Fund (WMF) listed Harris’ home on its World Monuments Watch list of 20 threatened cultural sites not only for the potential risk to its physical structure, but the potential risk to its historical significance and backstory.

-A former U.S. Army Air Force Captain, Harris was one of the U.S. military's first African American combat fighter pilots, serving with the prodigious 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen, "Red Tails," or “Schwartze Vogelmenschen” ("Black Birdmen") among enemy German pilots.
+A former U.S. Army Air Force Captain, Harris was one of the U.S. military's first African-American combat fighter pilots, serving with the prodigious 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen, "Red Tails", or "Schwartze Vogelmenschen" ("Black Birdmen") among enemy German pilots.

 Early life, education, family, personal life

 Harris was born on August 22, 1918, in Montgomery, Alabama.
-He was the son of Richard Henry Harris, Sr. (1888 - February 1, 1944) and Evelyn “Everlena” Cook Jones (1884 - 1974).
-In 1907, Harris Sr founded and operated Dean Drug Store, Montgomery, Alabama's oldest African American drug store.
-The store was located at 147 Monroe Street in Montgomery's historically African American business district.
+He was the son of Richard Henry Harris, Sr. (1888–February 1, 1944) and Evelyn "Everlena" Cook Jones (1884–1974).
+In 1907, Harris Sr founded and operated Dean Drug Store, Montgomery's oldest African-American drug store.
+The store was located at 147 Monroe Street in Montgomery's historically African-American business district.
 When Harris Sr. died in 1944, his wife Evelyn assumed ownership.
 The store was listed to the National Register of Historic Places before the city demolished it in the 1980s.

-Harris was also the maternal grandson of John W. Jones (Alabama politician), an Alabama state senator during Reconstruction.
+Harris was also the maternal grandson of John W. Jones, an Alabama state senator during Reconstruction.

 Harris attended Alabama State College laboratory school for primary and secondary school.
-The Harris Family later moved to Tuskegee, Alabama where they lived with the Foster Family, the maternal grandparents of famed musical performer and songwriter Lionel Richie.
+The Harris Family later moved to Tuskegee, Alabama, where they lived with the Foster Family, the maternal grandparents of famed musical performer and songwriter Lionel Richie.

 Harris attended the now -defunct Tuskegee Military Academy for Boys, graduating on May 23, 1935.
 In 1937, Harris graduated from Williston Academy for boys (now the Williston Northampton School in East Hampton, Massachusetts, a college preparatory school.

 In late 1937, Harris enrolled at the prestigious Fisk University in Nashville, Tennessee, graduating with a bachelor's degree in mathematics in 1941.
-Though he relocated to Chicago, Illinois to attend graduate school, Harris plans changed after the U.S. selective service drafted him to the US military.
+Though he relocated to Chicago, Illinois, to attend graduate school, Harris plans changed after the U.S. selective service drafted him to the US military.

 During his US military training at the Walterboro Air Field in Walterboro, South Carolina, Harris met Vera McGill, a Charleston, South Carolina native.
 On September 5, 1945, the couple married at Godman Field in Louisville, Kentucky.
 They had four children: Adrian Harris, Valda Harris, Richard Harris III, and John Harris.